Updated on 2025-07-11 GMT+08:00

 You can add an HTTPS listener if you require encrypted transmission.
 Load balancers decrypt HTTPS requests before routing them to backend servers.
 Once the servers process the requests, they send them back to the load balancers for encryption.
 Finally, the load balancers send the encrypted requests to the clients.

-When you add an HTTPS listener, ensure that the subnet of the load balancer has sufficient IP addresses.
+When you add an HTTPS listener, ensure that the backend subnet of the load balancer has sufficient IP addresses.
 If the IP addresses are insufficient, add more subnets on the summary page of the load balancer.
-After you select a subnet, ensure that ACL rules are not configured for this subnet.
-If rules are configured, request packets may not be allowed.
+After you select a subnet, do not configure network ACL rules for this subnet.
+If rules are configured, access to the load balancer may be denied.

 Constraints